microsoft/aed-go-learn-content/write-test-program/includes/3-project-core.md

 ok      github.com/msft/bank    0.193s
 ```

-You could also write a test that confirms that you get an erro when you try to deposit a negative amount, like this:
+You could also write a test that confirms that you get an error when you try to deposit a negative amount, like this:

 ```go
 func TestDepositInvalid(t *testing.T) {